NetApp/ontap-rest-python/README.md

 pip install netapp-ontap
 ```

-You should review the following web site for detailed system requirements and further instructions, as well as reference documentation for the library: [PyPI netapp-ontap](https://pypi.org/project/netapp-ontap/)
+You should review the package web site for detailed system requirements and further instructions, as well as reference documentation for the library: [PyPI netapp-ontap](https://pypi.org/project/netapp-ontap/)

 The repository folder **examples/python_client_library** contains samples scripts you can use to access the ONTAP REST API through the Python client library.
-You must run each of the scripts with the appropriate parameters.
+You need to run each of the scripts with the appropriate parameters.
+Use the help provided with each script to get started.
 For example:

 ```
-python3 create_volume.py [-h] -c CLUSTER -v VOLUME_NAME -vs SVM_NAME -a AGGR_NAME
--sz VOLUME_SIZE [-u API_USER] [-p API_PASS]
+python3 list_volume.py -h
 ```

 ## Directly accessing the ONTAP REST API

 The repository folder **examples/rest_api** contains samples scripts you can use to directly access the ONTAP REST API using the requests library.
-You must run each of the scripts with the appropriate parameters.
+You need to run each of the scripts with the appropriate parameters.
+Use the help provided with each script to get started.
 For example:

 ```
-python3 create_volume_pcl.py [-h] -c CLUSTER -v VOLUME_NAME -vs SVM_NAME -a AGGR_NAME
--sz VOLUME_SIZE [-u API_USER] [-p API_PASS]
+python3 create_volume.py -h
 ```

 ## Support

-Report any issues to: https://github.com/NetApp/ontap-rest-api/issues .
+Report any issues to: https://github.com/NetApp/ontap-rest-api/issues.
 For any questions or concerns, send an email to: ng-ontap-restapi-queries@netapp.com or connect with us through [Slack](https://netapppub.slack.com/archives/C1E4AJHDM).